israel-deviants/hub-isra-frontend/README.md

 - OK.
 Implement a wallet connect provider
 - OK.
 Store the wallet address in zuztand state management
 - OK.
 Component for user widget and connect/disconnect buttons
-- Build components for NFT listing OK, Token listing, add token/nft, search, etc.
+- OK.
+Build components for NFT listing OK, Token listing, add token/nft, search, etc.
+- OK.
+Get projects from a NFT aggregator API (probably Coingecko)
-- Get projects from a token/NFT aggregator API (probably Coingecko)
+- Get projects from a token aggregator API (probably Coingecko)

 Build the backend
 - Generate a JWT from the signature in the frontend